H.I.V.E.: The New 52

-Following the 2011 Flashpoint miniseries and the "New 52" reboot, the H.I.V.E. acronym was reimagined as Holistic Integration for Viral Equality.
-Additionally, the organization formed an uneasy alliance with Green Lantern villain Hector Hammond.
+Following the 2011 Flashpoint miniseries and "The New 52" reboot, the H.I.V.E. acronym was reimagined as Holistic Integration for Viral Equality.
+Additionally, the organization forms an uneasy alliance with Hector Hammond.
 They are led by a world class telepath named the H.I.V.E.
 Queen who is a zealous devotee of the alien Brainiac, claiming to be his "daughter".
 To the public, H.I.V.E. is a social media company that connects people to each other.
-However, their true goal is to kidnap humans with psychic powers and harness their energies in order to mentally enslave the world for Brainiac's return.
+However, their true goal is to kidnap humans with psychic powers and harness their energy to mentally enslave the world for Brainiac's return.
 Their criminal activities become publicly known following the Psi War storyline, when a roster of powerful telepaths clash in Metropolis.
 During the battle, their main headquarters located beneath Metropolis is destroyed and their entire plan thwarted.

-In a flashback seen during the Forever Evil storyline, the H.I.V.E. were responsible for an act that turned S.T.A.R.
-Labs scientist Dr. Caitlin Snow into Killer Frost when she threatened their control of the energy market.
+In a flashback seen during the Forever Evil storyline, H.I.V.E. were responsible for turning S.T.A.R.
+Labs scientist Caitlin Snow into Killer Frost after she threatened their control of the energy market.

 H.I.V.E. is later featured in Red Hood/Arsenal.
 A group of H.I.V.E. soldiers, led by the H.I.V.E.
-Regal, have planted a "transubstantiation bomb" aboard a U.S. Navy ship set to go off during a ceremony.
-Once the bomb goes off, it is supposed to release a psionic virus that will infect all the U.S. Military personnel present with the goals and ideals of H.I.V.E.
+Regal, intend to infect many members of the United States military with a psionic virus that will force them to comply with the goals and ideals of H.I.V.E.
 However, Red Hood and Arsenal infiltrate the ship during the ceremony and Arsenal disables the bomb while Red Hood fights off the soldiers and kills the H.I.V.E.
 Regal.

-H.I.V.E. returns in Teen Titans Vol. 4.
+H.I.V.E. returns in Teen Titans (vol. 4).
 During a trip to New Orleans, the city suddenly comes under psionic attack from the H.I.V.E.
-Queen who quickly seizes control of every mind in New Orleans except the Titans who are shielded by Raven's magic.
-The mind-controlled citizens then start building psionic amplifiers that will allow the Queen to expand her powers across the whole of the U.S. Managing to triangulate her location, Red Robin and Raven assault her base and defeat the H.I.V.E.
-Queen, freeing everyone from her mental control.
+Queen.
+She seizes control of every mind in New Orleans except the Titans, who are shielded by Raven's magic.
+The mind-controlled citizens then start building psionic amplifiers that will allow the Queen to expand her powers across the United States.
+After locating the H.I.V.E.
+Queen, Red Robin and Raven assault her base and defeat her, freeing everyone from her mental control.